matijapiskorec/archlinux-usb/pandoc.md

 }
 ```

-To compile your markdown with references just add `--bibliography=file.bib` option when you compile with pandoc.
+To compile your markdown with references just add `--bibliography=file.bib --citeproc` option when you compile with pandoc.
 In this simple case you do not have to add `--filter pandoc-citeproc`.
 Bibliographic references will be added at the end of the output pdf in Chichago citation style.
+Note from January 2021 - for some reason the `--filter pandoc-citeproc` does not work anymore (I have to test this more), it seems like it was replaced with simply `--citeproc`.

 ## Links